isomerpages/jointpoly-ace/_programmes/The Frontier Series for Educators.md

 * Mode: Face-to-face workshop at Singapore Polytechnic
 * Trainer: Joey Tong/ JP-AcE

+Registration period is 20 April to 2 June 2023.
 Limited seats are available.
 Registration will be based on first-come-first-served basis.